 Nausea and vomiting

 Some people can feel or be sick during the last days of their lives.
-There are a number of reasons for this, including medication side effects, constipation and the tumour itself.
+There are several reasons for this, including medication side effects, constipation and the tumour itself.
 This can be treated using medications and relieving any medical cause for the problem such as the use of laxatives.

 Pressure ulcers